DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 ## Record & Play

-1. **Start the Game in PIE**
+1. **Start the Game**

 2. **Start Recording**
    - Use the console command `FBF.StartRecord` to start recording.
-   - Alternatively, set `bRecordOnStartup` to `true` in your project settings to start recording automatically when the game begins.
+   - Alternatively, set `bRecordOnStartup` to `true` in your project settings to start recording automatically when you enter PIE.

 3. **Record Your Gameplay**